NC State faces Temple Friday at 1:40 p.m.on TBS

 Prior to being named head coach, Lutz was an assistant coach at Charlotte for three seasons (1996-98) assisting Jeff Mullins for one and working Mullins' successor, Melvin Watkins, for two year.
 The 49ers compiled a record of 56-35 and went to back-to-back NCAA Tournaments when Lutz was an assistant for Watkins.

 Prior to his stint at Charlotte, Lutz molded Pfeiffer, an NAIA school in Misenheimer, N.C., into a national power as head coach from 1986-95.
 He posted a 181-91 record and qualified for six-straight NAIA Tournament berths, including three Final Four appearances.
 His teams had a .785 winning percentage (153-42) from 1990-95 and he developed 10 NAIA All-Americans.
+He also served as Pfeiffer's athletics director for several years.

 During his 49ers tenure, he also was tabbed as the 2005 C-USA Coach of the Year by ESPN.com and CollegeInsider.com, and was named 1999 Conference USA Coach of the Year by the Birmingham News.